-The pairwise dn/ds calculation is a rudimentary option in the software that offered much advanced and complex analyses.
-For my project I will be investigating this same phenomenon using PAML employing the more advanced method of calculation omega using maximum likelihood.
-The advancement in newer versions of PAML allows us to use different branch models according to different hypothesis.
-The TGA and GGA genome from NCBI are improved compared to what it was in 2007.
-Additionally, I will include a TSD control for the analysis.
-TSD or temperature dependent sex determination species are organism whose sex determination do not depend on sex chromosome.
-The sex of the offspring is determined by the temperature of the nest in species like some turtles, alligator, crocodiles, lizards etc. These species lack sex chromosome and thus all the genes present in their genome are in autosomal condition.
+The pairwise dN/dS calculation is a rudimentary option in software that offers many advanced and complex analysis options.
+For my project I will be investigating this same phenomenon in PAML employing the more advanced maximum likelihood method of calculation of omega.
+This advancement in newer versions of PAML allows us to use different branch models according to different hypotheses.
+The TGA and GGA genomes from NCBI are improved compared to what they were in 2007.
+Additionally, I will include a temperature dependent sex determination (TSD) control for the analysis.
+TSD species are organisms whose sex determination does not depend on sex chromosome.
+The sex of the offspring is determined by the temperature of the nest in species like some turtles, alligator, crocodiles, lizards etc. These species lack sex chromosomes and thus all the genes present in their genome are in autosomal condition.
 This will offer a good contrast.
-I will be using two TSD species with similar divergence time as TGU and GGA such as two Crocodilian species like Alligator senensis and Gavialis gangeticus.
+I will be using two crocodilian TSD species with similar divergence time as TGU and GGA, Alligator senensis and Gavialis gangeticus.
 They lack sex chromosome and could be valuable as controls in the analyses.
-All of these species have genome available in NCBI.
+All of these species have genomes available in NCBI.

 Method

-We collected CDSs from the genome of Zebrafinch, Chicken, American Alligator and Gharial from NCBI.
-We used CDS of Chicken Z chromosome and chromosome 1-10 against the other species and used those to prepare Alignments in PRANK.
+We collected CDSs from the genome of zebrafinch, chicken, Chinese alligator and gharial from NCBI.
+We used CDS of chicken Z chromosome and chromosome 1-10 against the other species and used those to prepare Alignments in PRANK.
+We aligned the CDS regions of chicken chromosomes Z and 1-10 against the CDS regions of the other species’ chromsomes, in PRANK.
 Each gene alignment was run through PAML individually with the free model to estimate the dN, dS and the dN/dS.
-The average dN/dS were calculated by dividing the sum of the number of substitutions over genes by the sum of the number of sites over genes.
-This circumvent the problem of infinite dN/dS when dS tends to zero.
+The average dN/dS was calculated by dividing the sum of the number of substitutions over genes by the sum of the number of sites over genes.
+This circumvented the problem of infinite dN/dS when dS tends to zero.
 The data is also weighted for the length of the alignment of each gene.
-Furthermore we separately run a pairwise model for a pairs of Chicken & Zebrafinch genes and Crocodilan genes to see how they diverge from each other.
-We disregarded any dataset where dS is greater than 2.
+We then separately ran a pairwise model for avian-avian and crocodilian-crocodilian pairs of genes to see how they diverged from each other.
+We disregarded any dataset where dS was greater than 2.
 A permutation test using 10000 repetitions was used to assist the significance of the data along with bootstrap with 10000 repetitions to establish 95% confidence intervals.
 Most of this was done using R and PAML on the HPC clusters at Iowa State University.

 Results

-The result from the pairwise estimation of dN/dS using avian and crocodilian pair showed faster divergence in the avian pair and not the crocodilian pair.
-The dN/dS in avian pair was significant as shown in the table 1.
+The result from the pairwise estimation of dN/dS between avian-only and crocodilian-only pairs of genes showed faster divergence in the avian pair than in the crocodilian pair.
+The dN/dS in avian pair was significant as shown in table 1.